Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

     6. I want to be able to socially connect with the company and keep up-to-date with their news and stories.

    * ## Target user
-   The target users for this kind of service are companies who require help with small to medium sized projects within the UK.
-They should require high quality solutions with competitve market rates, specialising in the FEED (Front End Engineering Design) aspect of chemical engineering.
+   The target user for this kind of service is a company who requires help with small to medium sized projects within the UK.
+They should require high quality solutions, as we are a high quality business, with competitve market rates, specialising in the FEED (Front End Engineering Design) aspect of chemical engineering.